 I work relationally, which means central to my practice is the strength of the relationship between myself and my clients.
 I’m not what’s called a “blank screen therapist”; I bring myself to our work, and I engage in a here-and-now dialogue.
 I see therapy as a collaborative process and I always encourage honest and open feedback.

 Being an integrative therapist means I tailor our work to your individual needs.
-I draw from different psychotherapeutic models, namely psychodynamic and humanistic approaches.
+I draw from different psychotherapeutic models, namely psychodynamic, humanistic and somatic approaches.

 My Experience

 I have extensive clinical experience working with a wide range of issues.
-My work is underpinned by my commitment to collaboration, diversity and inclusion.
-I’m an LGBTQIA+ and a neurodivergent affirming therapist.
 I work from a trauma-informed perspective, holding in mind the impact that trauma can have on relationships, emotional regulation and behavioural patterns

 Addiction